 What Is A Clay Bar?

 Clay bars are a type of detailing tool used to remove contaminants from a car’s surface.
-They work by picking up and removing particles from the paintwork that may have bonded to it, such as tree sap or bugs.
-The clay bar is much less abrasive than other polishing techniques, making it safe for use on any type of car finish.
+They work by picking up and removing particles from the paintwork that may have bonded to it, such as tree sap, bugs, or industrial fallout.
+The clay bar is much less abrasive than other polishing techniques, making it safe for use on most types of car finishes.

-When using a clay bar, it’s important to be sure the surface you’re working on is clean and dry before beginning.
+When using a clay bar, it’s important to be sure the surface you’re working on is clean before beginning.
 If there’s any dirt or debris left on the surface, it could scratch the paint when the clay bar is applied.
-It’s also important not to use too much pressure when working with a clay bar – this can cause damage to the paint and make it look dull.
+It’s also important not to use too much pressure when working with a clay bar – this can cause damage to the paint such as scratching or micro marring which makes it look dull.

 If your vehicle has recently been repainted, waxed or has had sealant applied, then you should avoid using a clay bar.
 This is because these coatings can be removed by the clay bar which can leave your vehicle looking worse than before.
 In addition, if you have recently polished or compound-polished your vehicle, then it’s best not to use a clay bar as this could cause further damage due to its abrasive nature.